2010 | London (GB)Super Heroes 4D

 Since mid May 2010, Madame Tussauds London has had a new attraction in addition to the wax museum.
 Kraftwerk Living Technologies was awarded the task of creating a multisensory 4D experience in the former planetarium.

 The particularities of the dome had to be taken into consideration when designing the new cinematic experience.
 A particular challenge was having to integrate the new screen into the existing system.
-Due to extensive development, the Kraftwerk LT team designed an innovative solution by covering the existing screen with silver coated, synthetic panels which ensure a fantastic 3D experience.
+Due to extensive development, the Kraftwerk Living Technologies team designed an innovative solution by covering the existing screen with silver coated, synthetic panels which ensure a fantastic 3D experience.

 Two high-end Christie projectors, each featuring 17,000 lumens provide high-resolution images on a 134 m2 screen surface with a 2,048 x 1,080 resolution.
 In addition to the 3D screen, five projectors guarantee brilliant reproduction throughout the dome.
 All five systems, each of them featuring 9,300 lumens, provide outstanding light intensity that meets Madame Tussauds’ high-quality standards.
 Axial and radial ventilators for wind effects, fog machines combined with eight moving heads, as well as strobe lights complete the theater experience.